Keyboard shortcuts

 High-risk scenarios include:

-• Automated Decision-Making: AI tools making policy, approval, or resource allocation decisions without human review
+• Automated Decision-Making: policy, approval, or resource allocation decisions without human review

-• Government Data Processing: Sensitive organisational data processed by offshore AI services
+• Government Data Processing: sensitive organisational data processed by offshore or unapproved AI services

-• Uncontrolled AI Outputs: AI-generated content, code, or analysis used without human validation
+• Uncontrolled Outputs: generated content, code, or analysis used without qualified validation

-• Privacy Violations: Personal information processed by AI without appropriate consent or controls
+• Privacy Violations: personal information processed without consent or required controls

 References: